Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

 ##### Methods/Functions

-* ``` getVaultLocation ``` \
+* ``` getLocation ``` \
-  Return the path of the local directory storing the files containing the data for this key vault database.
-This value uniquely identifies a key vault store within an environment.
-It is also always useful in locating the key vault store.
+  Return the path of the local directory storing the files containing the data for this wallet database.
+This value uniquely identifies a wallet within an environment.
+It is also always useful in locating the wallet store.
     * *Parameters* \
       *None*
     * *Returns* \